 Anomalies of Origin

 The most common coronary artery anomalies of the LAD are congenital abnormalities of the origin.
 One of the most dangerous anomalies of origin of the LAD is when the LAD originates off the pulmonary artery, which is a very rare anomaly that can lead to myocardial injury and potential death.
 Patients tend to experience symptoms early in life.
 Approximately 90% of untreated infants die in the 1st year of life, and only a few patients survive to adulthood.
-Another potentially fatal LAD anomaly is when the LAD is the only coronary artery to arise with a single ostium from the aortic trunk.
-The term for this anomaly a single coronary artery.
+Another potentially fatal LAD anomaly is when the LAD is the only coronary artery to arise with a single ostium from the aortic trunk, called a single coronary artery.
 Population studies reveal a frequency of single LAD to be less than 0.0024 to 0.044%.
-These patients are at increased risk of sudden cardiac death (SCD) especially if the vessel takes an inter-atrial path, or passes between the aorta and pulmonary artery.
-Another anomaly of origin of the LAD is when the LAD originates from the RCA; this correlates with tetralogy of Fallot.
+These patients are at increased risk of sudden cardiac death (SCD), especially if the vessel takes an inter-atrial path, or passes between the aorta and pulmonary artery.
+Another anomaly of origin of the LAD is when the LAD originates from the RCA; this correlates with the tetralogy of Fallot.
 The LAD can also originate from the right sinus of Valsalva and has been known to correlate with double outlet right ventricle, tetralogy of Fallot, and transposition complexes.
 Sometimes these occur in the congenital absence of the LMCA.
 The absence of the LMCA is associated with aortic valve disease and left dominance.
-When the LMCA is atretic a fibrous connection may be seen between the LAD left circumflex (LCx) arterial junction and the left sinus of Valsalva.
-The LAD and the LCx are found on rare occasion to branch from the same origin and also bifurcate at the same time; this is called multiple ostia.
-Patients with multiple ostia coronary anomalies are a high risk of coronary artery disease in the affected vessels.
-While there can be multiple ostia in some patients, rarely there can also be congenital ostial stenosis or atresia.
-This condition can be a life-threatening congenital anomaly when it involves the LAD unless there is sufficient collateral supply to the LAD cardiac muscule domain.
+When the LMCA is atretic, a fibrous connection may be seen between the LAD, left circumflex (LCx) arterial junction, and the left sinus of Valsalva.
+The LAD and the LCx are found on rare occasions to branch from the same origin and bifurcate at the same time; this is called multiple Ostia.
+Patients with multiple Ostia coronary anomalies are a high risk of coronary artery disease in the affected vessels.
+While there can be multiple Ostia in some patients, rarely there can also be congenital ostial stenosis or atresia.
+This condition can be a life-threatening congenital anomaly when it involves the LAD unless there is sufficient collateral supply to the LAD cardiac muscle domain.

 Anomalies of Course